-I am a Ph.D. student in Business Economics at Harvard Business School.
+Previously, I obtained my Ph.D. in Business Economics in 2024 at Harvard University.
 I obtained my A.B. and S.M. degrees summa cum laude in Applied Mathematics from Harvard College in 2019.
-My current research interests are in theoretical and applied econometrics.
 My Ph.D. research is supervised by Isaiah Andrews, Elie Tamer, Jesse Shapiro, and Edward Glaeser.
 Previously, I worked at Microsoft Research New England with Greg Lewis and at QuantCo.

 I publish under my Chinese name, Jiafeng Chen (pronunciation); I go by Kevin.